BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 ### topiarist.extends

-Topiarist's extend method is an evolution of what I favoured back in early [2007](http://kybernetikos.com/2007/02/07/inheritance-and-javascript/) when I first started thinking about how to do class inheritance in javascript.
-It's also very similar to what most libraries (and languages that compile to JS such as typescript and coffeescript) have converged on.
+Topiarist's extend method is an evolution of what I [favoured back in early 2007](http://kybernetikos.com/2007/02/07/inheritance-and-javascript/) when I first started thinking about how to do class inheritance in javascript.
+It's also very similar to what most libraries (and languages that compile to JS such as TypeScript and CoffeeScript) have converged on.

-Even so, it does have some nice features over doing it yourself with Object.create:
+Even so, Topiarist does have some nice features over doing it yourself with `Object.create`:

  * setting up the inheritance chain overwrites any modifications that have been made to the prototype.
 Changing the inheritance chain after having added methods is almost always a programmer mistake.
 Topiarist will detect if you try to do this and throw an error.
- * it copies function properties over from the superclass too.
+ * it copies function properties over from the superclass.
 This is the same behaviour that Backbone has, and it lets you add useful things to your functions that will carry forward to their children too.
- * a 'superclass' property is created on the subclass constructor which can be helpful.
+ * a 'superclass' property is created on the subclass constructor which gives you a nice shorthand for calling super methods.
- * the constructor property is set up on the prototype, which means that (object instance).constructor returns the correct thing.
+ * the constructor property is set up on the prototype, which means that (object instance).constructor returns the actual constructor function used rather than some parent of it.
- * if you prefer an object literal style of definition, you can also pass in an object containing definitions of properties you want on the prototype.
+ * if you prefer an object literal style of definition, you can also pass an object containing definitions of properties you want added to the prototype.

 Most helpers for inheritance out there do something similar, which means that there's a good chance topiarist.extend will interoperate with whatever your other favourite library is.